br-mat/Wifi-temp-hum-sensor/README.md

 ![circuitraw](/docs/circuitraw.png "circuit")

 <br>
 The prototype version i did on breadboards, but they are impractical.
-So I soldered the pcb layout on simple hole grid plates (*3x7cm*) and inserted a fuse on the positive incomming wire because of security reasons. <br>
+So I soldered the PCB layout on simple hole grid plates (*3x7cm*) and inserted a fuse on the positive incoming wire because of security reasons. <br>

 ![circuitpcb](/docs/circuitpcb.png "circuit")

 ## Code
 [code](/code/esp01_DHT11grafanaV1) <br>
-I used Arduino IDE to programm the microcontroller.
+I used Arduino IDE to program the microcontroller.
 Therefor just copy the folder and open it within the IDE.
-You have to install the Board maynually if you have not already, as the ESP8266 is not contained by default.
+You have to install the Board manually if you have not already, as the ESP8266 is not contained by default.
 This is the case for the library of the DHT sensor as well, this time just use the library manager within the IDE.

 ## Grafana and Raspberrypi
 ### General
 Personally, I am currently using a [**RaspberryPi 4B**](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) with *4GB* Ram on which also a [*VPN*](https://www.pivpn.io/) (**wireguard**) and [*Pihole*](https://pi-hole.net/) are installed.
 Thanks to the [*VPN*](https://www.pivpn.io/), I can also access the data on the go.
-I won't go into the installation any further, but it is relatively simple and well described in numerous tutorials. <br>Altough a VPN is not necessary for basic operation.
+I won't go into the installation any further, but it is relatively simple and well described in numerous tutorials. <br>Although a VPN is not necessary for basic operation.
 Some basic things are important to know:
 - SSid (Netzwerkname): EXAMPLE-XYZ
 - Password: passwordXYZ
 - IP or hostname of the RaspberryPi (IP statically assigned) For easier configuration either use screen, ssh, teamviewer, vnc viewer ... to work with the Raspberrypi.
-Personally i use ssh and vnc, these are easy to install and intuitive to use. <br>
+Personally I use ssh and vnc, these are easy to install and intuitive to use. <br>

 ### InfluxDB
 InfluxDB will be our database to store the gathered data in.